jonlpersson/ed-latimore/site/_category_pages/how-to-become-superman.md

 ---
 tag: how-to-become-superhuman
-title: How to become superman
+title: How to become superhuman
-description: Learn how to optimize your body and mind for peak performance.
+description: Learn how to optimize your body and mind for peak performance
 hero:
   label:
   heading: